 - Do You Already Have Travel Insurance?

 - Travel Insurance Companies

 - Now, on to You

 With over a hundred pieces of in-depth content written by the experts, we make Thailand easy.
 Whether you're moving for business or pleasure, our guides will save you money, help you navigate the usual obstacles and ensure you make the most of one of the world's most dynamic countries.

 Is Travel Insurance Necessary in Thailand?

-Overall, Thailand is a safe place to travel in.
-Physical attacks and other crimes are rare, but you still need to keep your wits about you.
+Travel insurance also gives you extra protection when traveling to Thailand.
+Although Thailand is a safe place to travel in – physical attacks and other crimes are rare – you still need to keep your wits about you.

 In the cities, the streets can be a snarl of cars and motorbikes.
 When you add in high rates of drunk drivers, the road can be a dangerous place.

 As a pedestrian, you don’t have the right of way.
 And when riding on motorbikes, you’re increasing your chances of getting injured.

 If you try risky activities like mountain biking, zip lining, scuba diving, or Muay Thai, the equipment can be in rough shape.
 And safety is sometimes an afterthought.